 Pluto, image from New Horizons.
 Image credit: NASA/JHUAPL/SWRI.

 Charon, image from New Horizons.
 Image credit: NASA/JHUAPL/SWRI.

 Pluto is mostly composed of rock and ice.
 It is five times less massive than the Earth's Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
 Pluto is orbited by a number of moons including Nix, Hydra, and Charon.
 Charon is the largest, with a diameter over half the size of Pluto's.

 The Pioneer and Voyager probes all passed through the Kuiper belt but did not get close to any large objects.
-The first spacecraft sent to explore the Kuiper belt, New Horizons, was launched by NASA in 2006, and arrived at Pluto on 14th July 2015.
+The first spacecraft sent to explore the Kuiper belt, New Horizons, was launched by NASA in 2006, and arrived at Pluto in 2015.
 Data from the New Horizons space probe has shown that Pluto is geologically active, and contains ice plains, flowing ice, and mountains.

 The Oort cloud

 The Oort cloud is a spherical cloud of comets, which orbits between about 5000 AU and 100,000 AU.
 This is over 1.5 light years, 2000 times further than the edge of the Kuiper belt, and a third of the distance to the closest extrasolar star, Proxima Centauri.